 As discussed elsewhere, flood impacts in Union Township as a whole are relatively minor based on various metrics such as NFIP claims, FEMA PA Program Project Worksheets, and the known history of flooding.
-There is no significant history of flood damage to critical facilities or populations in the jurisdiction, except as identified in Table 18-6.
+There is no significant history of flood damage to critical facilities or populations in the jurisdiction.